History of Kinshasa: Belgian Congo, 1908–1960

+Among the African population, a distinctive urban culture began to emerge within Léopoldville during World War II.
+The city became known as the centre of Congolese rumba.

 Independence and Mobutu era

 When the Belgian Congo became independent of Belgium in 1960, Dutch was dropped as an official language and so was the alternative name Leopoldstad.
-The city grew rapidly (11.6% annually from 1960–1967; 6.43% annually from 1967–1973), drawing people from across the country who came in search of their fortunes or to escape ethnic strife elsewhere.
+The city grew rapidly (11.6% annually from 1960 to 1967; 6.43% annually from 1967 to 1973), drawing people from across the country who came in search of their fortunes or to escape ethnic strife elsewhere.
 This inevitably brought about a change to the city's ethnic and linguistic composition as well; Lingala remained the lingua franca.
 367,550 people immigrated to Kinshasa in 1950–1967.
 Urbanized land area grew from 2,331 hectares in 1950 to 5,512 hectares in 1957 to 12,863 hectares in 1968 to 17,922 hectares in 1975.

 In 1965 Mobutu Sese Seko seized power in the Congo in his second coup and initiated a policy of "Africanizing" the names of people and places in the country.
 In 1966, Léopoldville was renamed Kinshasa for a village named Kinchassa that once stood near the site.
 The city developed as the bureaucratic and cultural capital of the country, and developed an indigenous intellectual elite.

 In 1974, Kinshasa hosted the 'Rumble in the Jungle' boxing match between Muhammad Ali and George Foreman, in which Ali defeated Foreman to regain the World Heavyweight title.

 Kinshasa suffered greatly from the late 1970s through 1990s due to Mobutu's excesses, mass corruption, nepotism and the civil war that led to his downfall.
 Foreign businesses left, and roads, infrastructure, and transport links with other cities deteriorated.
 However, population continued to increase, due to endogenous growth and to migration from the countryside—driven by the cultural appeal of music, film, and football as well as by war and necessity.